kurtameyer/Inflation.Crime.Analysis/README.md

 # Inflation.Crime.Analysis

 This project was originally a group project written in R for my Statistics and Probability course taken Winter quarter 2023.
-I've reworked it in Python.
+I've reworked the data loading and cleaning portion of it in a Jupyter notebook and am turning it into a dashboard using Plotly and Dash.